-Initial consultation begins with an clinical assessment, including any appropriate digital x-rays, a diagnosis and costs involved.
+The initial consultation begins with a clinical assessment, including any appropriate digital x-rays, a diagnosis and costs involved.
 The clinician will then give you your treatment options and possible outcomes.
 This will also give you an opportunity to ask any questions you may have and help you decide how you wish to proceed.

 Usually this is followed by another visit to complete the endodontic treatment.
 Occasionally extra visits may be required for more complex or demanding cases.
 Once the treatment is completed we will return you to your own dentist for continuing dental care with a report of the treatment we have undertaken.